lispysnake/website/content/about.md

 draft: false
 ---

-Lispy Snake, Ltd. is a new breed of software engineering company, established in 2019 in the UK.
+Lispy Snake, Ltd. is a new breed of indie game studio, established in 2019 in the UK.
-We're determined to apply a new approach to software development, one that questions estabilished "norms" in the industry.
-Using our extensive experience, we can help you make the best decisions for your software business.
+We approach software development from a unique angle, building on many, many years of experience.
+This should reflect through in our upcoming titles, so keep your eyes peeled.

 #### F/OSS Friendly

 We're huge believers in Free and/or Open Source Software, seeking to reuse and improve F/OSS components wherever possible.
-Additionally, we require that reusable components and tools developed as part of our contractual work for customers be open sourced for use by the wider community.
+As we develop components required for our games, we'll open source them for the benefit of the wider community. <3

 **Did you know** .. this website is open source, and made using F/OSS components?
 Check our [GitHub](https://github.com/lispysnake/website) repository!

-#### Mission
+#### Coming Soon

-Our core imperative is to provide contracting services to small & medium sized businesses.
-As a result we can save your company money by lending our expertise and skills instead of you having to grow in-house talent to meet the next challenge.
-In a nutshell, we'll stay ahead of the curve so you don't have to.
-When time to market is critical, don't be left behind.

-Additionally, when we create commercial software, we will always seek to open source the project for the benefit of the wider community.
-This will usually happen once the required revenue target has been hit.
-This will allow us to develop alternative streams of revenue for the company during growth phases, with the goal of giving back to the community at the earliest moment possible.
+We're in the very first stages of startup, while an international team is being assembled.
+With that said, we can at least confirm that engine prototyping and storyboarding is under way for our first title.